Bremen (state): History

 As an international port and industrial centre, Bremen had a strong left and liberal tradition.
 In January 1913, at the last elections to the Imperial Reichstag in Berlin, the Social Democrats (SPD) secured over half the vote, or 53.4%.
 Left Liberals (Linksliberale) took another 41.4%.
 Only 5.1% went to the Conservatives.
-During the Weimar Republic, there were seven elections to the Burgerschaft, the Bremen parliament.
+During the Weimar Republic, there were seven elections to the Bürgerschaft, the Bremen parliament.
 At the November 1932 German federal election, the last broadly free election during this time, the Social Democrats won 31.2% of the vote, and the Communists (KPD) 16.8%, compared to 20.8% for the Nazis.

 Following the heavily compromised national elections of March 1933, the Nazis still achieved only a third of the popular vote in Bremen (32.7%).
 Bremen, like all the German states, then underwent the process of Gleichschaltung (coordination) whereby the Nazi regime, through a campaign of violent demonstrations and intimidation, first forced the resignation of the executive Senate and later dissolved the Bürgerschaft.
 Bremen remained for the next twelve years under the direct authority of a Reichsstatthalter (Reich Governor) who simultaneously held the post of Nazi Party Gauleiter of Gau Weser-Ems.
 During these years, Bremen's small Jewish community (1,438 people registered at the beginning of 1933) was destroyed through coerced emigration and deportation to death camps in the occupied east.

 Allied bombing during World War II destroyed or severely damaged 60% of the city's built fabric, including much of its historic centre.
 Following a further bombardment, British troops entered Bremen in late April 1945.
 Transferred to the Americans, Bremen became the supply port for the US zones of occupation in west Berlin and southern Germany.